karmakaze/quickvue/README.md

 # hn-redux - Hacker News (Redux)

 A more moderated news.ycombinator.com.
-An effort to combat reduced signal/noise during summer-time and an eternal September future.
+An effort to combat reduced signal/noise during summer-time and a future of eternal September.

 ## Planned Features

 - downvoting with category tag
 - category tag weighted viewing
-- pre-collapsing (additional dimming or reordering) of comments
+- pre-collapsing comments (with additional dimming or reordering)

 ## Implementation